vedjain773/lumen_ray/README.md

 # Ray Tracer (Raylib + C++)

+This branch of the repository is a complete rewrite of the original manual implementation.
+While the main branch remains strictly faithful to the "Ray Tracing in One Weekend" series (using custom-built math and data structures), this branch integrates Raylib’s native functions and data types.

 A simple ray tracer built in C++ using Raylib for visualization, largely following the concepts and structure from the "Ray Tracing in One Weekend" series by Peter Shirley.

 ![A scene with a glass, lambertian and metal spheres](assets/three.png)